Seismicity and Seismic Factors

 Seismic Factors

-The soil factors including maximum accelerations and design accelerations are compiled as function of the spectral acceleration and for example they can be:
+The soil factors including maximum accelerations and design accelerations are compiled as function of the spectral acceleration and, they can be:

 • Site Coefficients – Fa=1.0, Fv=1.5